13 Mar 2026

 • It works for you.
 The policy can be tailored to your needs.
 You choose the amount of cover you need to match your mortgage amount and you choose the number of years you need the cover for.
 It can be taken in joint or single names.

 • It’s cheaper.
-Decreasing mortgage protection is often cheaper than other types of life insurance, as we’ll explore next.
+Decreasing mortgage protection is often cheaper than other types of life insurance.
+We’ll explore the reasons for this next.

 Yes, mortgage life insurance is typically cheaper than a life insurance policy.
 This is because the amount of cover decreases over time so the potential payout is less than life insurance, which is fixed.
 However, there are many factors that determine life insurance premiums – and whether you can get a policy at all – including your age, overall health, smoker status and alcohol consumption.